Apocalyptic and post-apocalyptic fiction: Failure of modern technology

 S. M. Stirling also takes a swipe at the inconstant-physical-constants field with the Emberverse series.
 Dies the Fire (2004), The Protector's War (2005), and A Meeting at Corvallis (2006), depict the world's descent into feudalism after a sudden mysterious "change" alters physical laws so that electricity, gunpowder, and most forms of high-energy-density technology no longer work.
 Civilization collapses, and two competing groups struggle to re-create medieval technologies and skills, as well as master magic.
 Like Boyett's novel, Stirling's features Society for Creative Anachronism members as favorably disposed survivors, and a hang glider attack against a building.

-Afterworld (first aired in 2007) is an animated American science fiction television series where a network of satellites firing persistent electronic pulses, combined with a strange nanotechnology, has not only destroyed most electronic technology on the planet, but also caused the deaths of 99% of humanity, and is now causing strange mutations to occur in lower forms of life.
+Afterworld (2007) is an animated American science fiction television series where a network of satellites firing persistent electronic pulses, combined with a strange nanotechnology, destroyed most electronic technology on the planet and caused the deaths of 99% of humanity, and is now causing strange mutations to occur in lower forms of life.

-The video game series S.T.A.L.K.E.R. is set after a second Chernobyl Disaster which pollutes the Ukrainian Countryside, resulting in otherworldly changes to the environment, causing the flora, fauna and laws of physics to irreversibly morph and mutate.
+The video game series S.T.A.L.K.E.R. is set after a second Chernobyl Disaster which pollutes the Ukrainian countryside, resulting in otherworldly changes to the environment and causing the flora, fauna and laws of physics to irreversibly morph and mutate.

-John Barnes' Daybreak series (starting 2010) deals with an America devastated by a nanotech swarm.
+John Barnes' Daybreak series (2010) deals with an America devastated by a nanotech swarm.

-NBC's Revolution (2012–2014) also revolved around a "change" after which the principles of electricity and physics are inoperable; however, the focus of the story was how a group of protagonists tried to get the power back on while opposing the efforts of a tyrannical militia leader to understand it first (so that he can take absolute power).
+NBC's Revolution (2012–2014) also revolved around a "change" after which the principles of electricity and physics are inoperable; however, the focus of the story is on how a group of protagonists attempt to get the power back on while opposing the efforts of a tyrannical militia leader, who seeks to understand it first so that he can take absolute power.

-The web series H+: The Digital Series (2012-2013) depicts in part, the aftermath of a world in which a computer virus that infected a popular brain-computer interface killed one-third of the population, leading to a breakdown in order and the lack or shortage of electricity and other modern conveniences.
+The web series H+: The Digital Series (2012-2013) depicts, in part, the aftermath of a world in which a computer virus that infected a popular brain-computer interface killed one-third of the population, leading to a breakdown in order and the lack or shortage of electricity and other modern conveniences.

 All Systems Down (2018) is an American novel which describes a cyber war that cripples Western infrastructure, resulting in the collapse of society.